-The unincorporated portion of the North Tustin area is governed Board bv the Countv of Supervisors.
+The unincorporated portion of the North Tustin area is governed Board bv the County Supervisors.
 The County establishes land-use policies regulating the uses of real property within the unincorporated portion of North Tustin.
-While no local government authorities are subordinate to the County, some social and community services are provided by the Foothill Communities Association (FCA).
-The County's landuse policies applicable to the North Tustin Specific Plan are provided in Section XI - Land Use and Planning.
+While local government authorities are subordinate to the County, some social community services are provided by the Foothill Communities Association (FCA).
+The County's landpolicies applicable the North Tustin Specific Plan are provided in Section XI - Land Use and Planning.

+Figure 13

-Figure 13 CHABAD JEWISH CENTER OF TUSTIN RELOCATION MAP Source: OC Planning
+CHABAD JEWISH CENTER OF

+TUSTIN RELOCATION MAP

+Source: OC Planning